PKU-Alignment/align-anything/README.md

 - 2024-07-23: We support `Text -> Image`, `Text -> Audio`, and `Text -> Video` modalities for the SFT trainer and DPO trainer.
 - 2024-07-22: We support the **Chameleon** model for the SFT trainer and DPO trainer!
 - 2024-07-17: We open-source the Align-Anything-Instruction-100K dataset for text modality.
 This dataset is available in both [English](https://huggingface.co/datasets/PKU-Alignment/Align-Anything-Instruction-100K) and [Chinese](https://huggingface.co/datasets/PKU-Alignment/Align-Anything-Instruction-100K-zh) versions, each sourced from different data sets and meticulously refined for quality by GPT-4.
-- 2024-07-14: We open-source the Align-Anything framework.
+- 2024-07-14: We open-source the align-anything framework.

 </details>